Mallrats: Plot

 Brandi's father Jared has Brodie and T.S. arrested on false charges of drug possession at the mall.
-Jay and Silent Bob are able to rescue Brodie and T.S., and they hide out at a local flea market, where they meet topless fortune teller Ivannah, who gives them both advice on their relationship problems.
-T.S. decides to win Brandi back and the two return to the mall.
+Jay and Silent Bob are able to rescue Brodie and T.S., and they hide out at a local flea market.
+There, they encounter Ivannah, a topless fortune teller with three nipples, who offers advice on their relationship problems.
+While Brodie is visibly uncomfortable with the situation, T.S. pays close attention to Ivannah's advice and decides to win Brandi back.
+Eventually, the two return to the mall.

 Before the show begins, Brodie meets famed Marvel legend Stan Lee, who gives him advice on romance.
 After this, Brodie requests that his friend Tricia Jones retrieve footage of her having sex with Shannon.
 Meanwhile, T.S. also persuades Jay to get two of the game show contestants stoned, which allows him and Brodie to replace them on Truth or Date.

-During the show, Brandi recognizes the voices of Brodie and T.S., and an on-air argument between them ensues.
-Brodie ultimately gets the two to stop arguing, explaining that T.S. has been pining for Brandi all day.
-T.S. proposes to Brandi, and she accepts.
-As the police arrive to arrest T.S. and Brodie after the show is over, Silent Bob plays a sex tape of Shannon and Tricia, resulting in his arrest for statutory rape.
-Brodie and Rene renew their relationship as a result.
+During the show, Brandi recognizes the voices of Brodie and T.S., leading to an on-air argument between them.
+Brodie eventually intervenes, explaining that T.S. has spent the entire day pining for Brandi.
+Subsequently, T.S. proposes to Brandi, who accepts.
+After the show concludes and as the police arrive to arrest T.S. and Brodie, Silent Bob broadcasts a sex tape featuring Shannon and Tricia.
+This leads to Shannon's arrest for statutory rape.
+In the extended cut, Jared is arrested for 19 F.C.C. violations and broadcasting lewd or indecent images in a public forum.
+Consequently, Brodie and Rene rekindle their relationship.

 The conclusion reveals that T.S. marries Brandi at Universal Studios while on a Jaws attraction, Tricia's book is a bestseller, Shannon is imprisoned (and subsequently raped), Willam eventually does see the sailboat, Brodie becomes the host of The Tonight Show (with Rene as his bandleader), and that Jay and Silent Bob get an orangutan named Susanne.